Keio University

 Horie

-I've never had a conversation like "I want you to do this, don't do that."
+We've never had a conversation like "I want you to do this, don't do that."
 We see each other every day, after all.
-Isn't it something you just sense from that?
+It's something you sense from that interaction.

 It goes without saying, but both Darvish and Tanaka are very serious about their approach to baseball.
 They prepare thoroughly every day and take the mound for their start once every four or five days.
 My role is to provide the necessary support so as not to get in the way of that.